Relations with Georgia

 September 2014: Georgian President Giorgi Margvelashvili attends the Wales Summit, where NATO leaders endorse the Substantial NATO-Georgia Package to help Georgia in its efforts to improve its defence capabilities and to achieve its goal of NATO membership.

 January 2015: Following the completion of the ISAF operation in Afghanistan in December 2014, Georgia starts contributing to the follow-on NATO-led mission (“Resolute Support”) to train, advise and assist the Afghan security forces and institutions.

-27 August 2015: During his first visit to Tbilisi, NATO Secretary General Jens Stoltenberg inaugurates the NATO-Georgia Joint Training and Evaluation Centre at the Krtsanisi Military Facility.
+27 August 2015: The NATO-Georgia Joint Training and Evaluation Centre at the Krtsanisi Military Facility is inaugurated.

 2 December 2015: In a statement on NATO’s “open door” policy, NATO foreign ministers meeting in Brussels reiterate their decision at Bucharest and subsequent decisions concerning Georgia.
 They welcome the progress the country has made in coming closer to the Alliance and express their determination to intensify support for Georgia.